Increasing Information Extraction in Low-Signal Regimes via Multiple Instance Learning: Implementation

 The dataset was first partitioned at the event level to prevent data leakage: 20\% was held out as a final test set, with the remainder is then shuffled with the experiments seed value and split into training (80\%) and validation (20\%) sets.

 \begin{itemize} \item \textbf{Dynamic bags: } As a simple data augmentation method we have created dynamic bags.
-At the beginning of each training epoch, the events within the training set are randomly shuffled and re-grouped into new, unique bags. \item \textbf{Training and optimization: } Depending on the problem, binary cross entropy or categorical cross entropy is used as the loss function.
+At the beginning of each training epoch, the events within the training set are randomly shuffled and re-grouped into new, unique bags.
+Although it was essential for multi-class classifiers to have for stable LLR profile predictions, dynamic bags did not have any meaningful effect on performance for binary classifiers and PNNs in our case study. \item \textbf{Training and optimization: } Depending on the problem, binary cross entropy or categorical cross entropy is used as the loss function.
 The models were trained using the Adam optimizer, with an initial learning rate of \(10^{-3}\), and reducing the learning rate up to \(10^{-4}\), if no improvements were seen for a predetermined \verb|PATIENCE| number of epochs.
 Early stopping is applied if there is no improvement after \verb|2*PATIENCE| epochs after the last learning rate reduction, restoring the model weights from the epoch with the best validation loss.
 Validation loss was chosen as the monitor to determine the early stopping and learning rate reduction point. \item \textbf{Batching strategy: } To maintain a consistent number of gradient updates per epoch across experiments with different bag sizes \((N_B)\), the batch size was set dynamically as \verb|floor(80000 / N_B)|.
 This provides a stable basis for comparing the training dynamics. \end{itemize}

 We tracked all of the training runs and made sure that no model is stopped before reaching its performance plateau.